lucky-gru/spruce_box_frontend/README.md

-React app with TypeScript and ESLint using Webpack
+React app with TypeScript and Webpack